B3N50N/TG-auto-collect/README.md

 The installation has two part:
 ### SQL
-You will need mssql(express version is fine but more complicate setting)
+You will need mssql(express version is fine but more complicate setting) and use the [deploy sql scrip.sql] to deploy the sql database

 ### python